plivermore/AH-RJMCMC1/readme.md

 min/max bounds on the assumed uniformly distributed intensity prior for vertices:
 I\_min, I\_max in micro Tesla

+### File\_Intensity\_prior
+The filename giving the prior intensity distribution as a function of time If set, this option takes precedence over the Intensity\_prior setting.

 ### Num\_change\_points: K\_min, K\_max
 Number of internal vertices is bounded to be within the interval [K\_min, K\_max]